egXcoder/Study-Repository/oop/apie/readme.md

 ## Abstraction:

-its more about generalization .. moving from the specific to the general, from the concrete to the abstract.
+be generic as possible .. moving from the specific to the general, from the concrete to the abstract.
 It's finding the common, essential characteristics shared by a group of things and forming a broader category.

-- Concrete Instance: You, with your name, age, and specific skills
+- Concrete Instance: Ahmed
 - Abstraction Level 1: Web Developer (ignores your name, focuses on your profession)
 - Abstraction Level 2: Developer (ignores your web-specific skills, focuses on general coding ability)
 - Abstraction Level 3: Person (ignores your profession, focuses on human traits)